-Music therapy is most commonly used to alleviate pain and anxiety.
-People also use music therapy for autism, stroke recovery, and many other conditions, but there is no good scientific evidence to support many of these uses.
+People use music therapy to alleviate pain and anxiety.
+It is also used for autism, stroke recovery, ADHD, cancer, heart disease, and many other conditions, but there is no good scientific evidence to support many of these uses.

 Possibly Effective for …

 - Anxiety.
-Music therapy and listening to music seems to reduce anxiety in many different types of people.
-Music might reduce the need for anti-anxiety drugs and reduce anxiety symptoms such as increased heart rate, breathing rate, and blood pressure.
+Participating in music therapy and listening to music seems to reduce anxiety in many different types of people.

 - Pain in people with cancer.
-Music therapy seems to modestly reduce chronic cancer-related pain.
+Music therapy seems to somewhat reduce chronic cancer-related pain.